alpha humans (CUMS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 alpha humans Historical Price

-According to the latest data gathered on alpha humans live price page, the current price of alpha humans is 0USD.
-The circulating supply of alpha humans(CUMS) is 998.76M CUMS , giving it a market capitalization of $8.54K.
+According to the latest data gathered on alpha humans live price page, the current price of alpha humans is 0.00000817USD.
+The circulating supply of alpha humans(CUMS) is 998.75M CUMS , giving it a market capitalization of $8.16K.

 The alpha humans Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CUMS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.